-Abana is based in Portugal and is authorised and regulated in Portugal by Autoridade de Supervisao de Seguros e Fundos de Pensoes ('ASF').
-As I've mentioned above, Abana held an IMD branch passport from 8 January 2014 to 7 January 2016 and an IMD services passport from 12 March 2013 to 29 December 2015.
+Abana, at the time of the advice, was based in Portugal, and was authorised and regulated in Portugal by Autoridade de Supervisao de Seguros e Fundos de Pensoes ('ASF').
+As l've mentioned above, Abana held an IMD branch passport from 8 January 2014 to 7 January 2016 and an IMD services passport from 12 March 2013 to 29 December 2015.